Joe Carpe

-Joseph A. Carpe (January 23, 1903 – November 3, 1977) was a professional football player in the early National Football League.
+Joseph A. Carpe (January 23, 1903 – November 3, 1977) was a professional football player in the early National Football League (NFL).
 A native of Westville, Illinois, Carpe attended Millikin University.
 He made his NFL debut in 1926 with the Frankford Yellow Jackets.
 That year, he was a member of the Yellow Jackets NFL Championship team.
 He also played for the Pottsville Maroons, Boston Bulldogs, and was an original member of the Philadelphia Eagles.